mfikes/rn-commonjs/README.md

 # Usage

+1. Build ClojureScript master and ensure that `project.clj` refers to it.
-1. Check out https://github.com/facebook/react-native into a sibling directory of this project.
+2. Check out https://github.com/facebook/react-native into a sibling directory of this project.
 (The `Libraries` symbolic linc points into it.)
-2. `lein cljsbuild once`
+3. `lein cljsbuild once`

 Then look in `out` to see the generated files.